RDLLab/RDLLab.github.io/_pages/home.md

 ---

 <p class="text-justify">
-Our lab is part of the <a href="https://comp.anu.edu.au/research/groups/robotics/">Robotics@ANUComputing group</a>.
-We focus on computational representations and methods that will enable robots to operate fluently in our environments --operating reliably, resiliently, efficiently, and safely in various scenarios, adapting to changes and new understanding about its surrounding.
+We are a research lab at the <a href="https://comp.anu.edu.au/research/groups/robotics/">Robotics@ANUComputing group</a>, focusing on computational representations and methods that will enable robots to operate fluently in our environments --operating reliably, resiliently, efficiently, and safely in various scenarios, adapting to changes and new understanding about its surrounding.
 To this end, we have extensive works in sequential decision-making (planning) under uncertainty and its applications, motion planning, inspection planning, computational geometry, reinforcement learning, integrated planning and learning, and safety assessment of autonomous systems.
 </p>

 <p class="text-justify">